ApparentlyBonkers/Therealmumintroll/README.md

 - 👋 Hi, I’m @Therealmumintroll
 - 👀 I’m interested in javascript
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning some PHP
-- 💞️ I’m looking to collaborate on learning to code
-- 📫 How to reach me: by my phonenumber: +46 70-459 28 12

 <!---
 Therealmumintroll/Therealmumintroll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.